AdobeDocs/target-learn.en/help/audiences/create-profile-scripts.md

 ---
 title: How to Create Profile Scripts
-description: This video introduces Adobe Target users to profile scripts.
-Watch this video if you are experienced with Adobe Target and want to learn the basics of using profile scripts to perform more specialized targeting or audience creation.
+description: Learn the basics of using profile scripts to perform more specialized targeting or audience creation.
 role: User, Developer
 level: Experienced
 topic: Personalization